The Trouble with Jesus

 Starry, Starry Nights

 The caravan consisted of what in the Greek language are called Magi.
 (And for the record, no one is saying there were just three wise men.
-Be careful.
-Don’t read into the story what’s not there or has been added by tradition, made into poetry and song.)
-Yet, wise they were thought to be, scholars and observers of the celestial bodies above, the closest to being scientists for that era and culture.
+Again, be careful, don’t read into the story what’s not there or has been added by tradition, made into poetry and song.)
+Yet, wise they were thought to be, scholars and observers of the celestial bodies above, the closest to being scientists for that age in time.
 Their acute observations had a mystical side as well, but one akin to those who seek in creation’s beauty the Creator behind it.

 They had narrowed it down.
 The stars spoke to them.
 A new king had been born to the Jews according to what they’d discerned by this new star they had been following.
 Their purpose was to pay homage, to worship him.
 Certainly, everyone in Jerusalem and the surrounding country knew this good news.